2023: Gowon charges politicians, followers to give Nigeria the best – The Sun Nigeria

 Going spiritual, Gowon admonished that no matter the level of intrigues and circumstances surrounding the 2023 elections, God will ultimately decide the final outcome.

-He added that it will be in the nation’s interest for all politicians and their followers to look beyond the struggle for positions and sustain faith in Nigeria.
+He added that it would be in the nation’s interest for all politicians and their followers to look beyond the struggle for positions and sustain faith in Nigeria.

 Speaking when he received officials of the Progressive Consolidation Group (PCG) at his Asokoro, Abuja home, on Friday, Gowon emphasized that though he has no partisan involvement with politics, he however believes that leaders and citizens at all levels have a duty to sustain peace, progress and national unity.